Application

 1. If you do not already have terms of business with the platform operator, contact the platform website to obtain the necessary application form.

-2. Complete either of the Trust Deeds dependant upon the needs of the employer.
+2. Complete either of the Trust Deeds dependent upon the needs of the employer.
+The full application set and deeds may be obtained by contacting s615(6) Trustees Limited.

 3. Complete a Member Application Form for each proposed scheme member.
 The Member Form should contain details of the initial contribution; it is not obliged to schedule the intended contribution schedule in any detail.
 New Members can join an established scheme at any time by the employer completing a Member Application Form for them.

 4. Have each member complete a Beneficiary Nomination Form.
-It is not necessary for the Beneficiary Nomination to be forwarded to s615(6).
-It may be that the member would like to keep the details of his elected beneficiaries secret.
-If this is the case, he should forward the Form in a sealed envelope marked "to be opened only in the event of my death" and dated, to the scheme Trustee.
-The importance of the date on the envelope and on the form itself is so that any changes to the Beneficiary Nomination submitted to the Trustees can be identified as the latest nomination.
+It is not necessary for the Beneficiary Nomination to be forwarded to s615(6) Trustees Limited.
+It may be that the member would like to keep the details of his elected beneficiaries confidential from his employer.
+If this is the case, he should forward the Form in a sealed envelope marked "to be opened only in the event of my death" and dated, to s615(6) Trustees Limited The importance of the date on the envelope and on the form itself is so that the most recent changes to the Beneficiary Nomination submitted to the Trustees can be identified as the latest nomination.
 Beneficiary Nominations can be changed at any time by writing to the Trustees.

-5. Complete a platform application form establishing contact details of the Trustee and the asset allocation.
-A form is required for each member as a separate account will be established for each member.
-It is possible to establish a standard asset allocation either for each scheme or for each member, if required.
+5. A platform application form establishing contact details of the Trustee and the asset allocation will be completed by either the employer for a Principal Employer Trust or by s615(6) Trustees Limited if appointed as corporate trustee.
+A form is required for each member as a separate wrap account will be established for each member.
+It is possible to establish a standard asset allocation either for each scheme or for each member, if preferred.
 This standard asset allocation will be used for each contribution received unless and until changed.

-6. An Employer Payment Schedule is required by the platform operator if the contributions are to be regular in terms of timing but irregular in terms of amounts.
-If regular contributions of a fixed amount are to be paid by direct debit mandate then this form is not required.
-If the contributions are to be paid in the form of a series of single contributions, this form will be required each time a payment is made to identify for which member's benefit the money is to be applied.
+6. If the contributions are to be paid in the form of a series of single contributions, an Employer Payment Schedule will be required each time a payment is made to identify for which member's benefit the money is to be applied.
+If regular contributions of a fixed amount are to be paid by direct debit mandate, then this form is not required.

 Standard money laundering requirements will need to be fulfilled at inception.
-It is the responsibility of the intermediary to provide confirmation to the platform provider that money laundering checks have been completed and certified copies of the documentation obtained by the intermediary to establish this will be required by Novia.
+It is the responsibility of the intermediary to provide confirmation to the trustees and the platform provider that money laundering checks have been completed and certified copies of the documentation obtained by the intermediary to establish this will be required by the platform operator.

-In establishing the scheme, all the forms should be sent to s615(6) Limited.
+In establishing the scheme, all the forms should be sent to s615(6) Trustees Limited.

-Once the scheme has been established and platform account references identified to the intermediary, all future communications relating to contributions, asset allocation and distributions should be conducted on-line or directly between the intermediary and the platform operator.
+Once the scheme has been established and platform account references identified to the intermediary, all future communications relating to contributions, asset allocation and distributions should be conducted on-line or directly between the intermediary and the platform operator with copies to the trustees.